CoderdojoAthlone/coderdojoathlone.github.io/_posts/en/resources/2019-09-20-electronic-ultrasonic-sensor-arduino.md

 ### Components
-THe following components are required for this project
+The following components are required for this project
 * Arduino Uno R3
 * HC-SR04 Ultrasonic Sensor
 * 1 kΩ Resistor (x 3)
 * Green LED
 * Yellow LED
-* Red LED3
+* Red LED
 * Piezo buzzer

 ### About this project

-This project will use a ultrasonic sensor to detect motion and light different leds and sound a buzzer depending on the distance of an object from the sensor:
+This project will use an ultrasonic sensor to detect motion and light different leds and sound a buzzer depending on the distance of an object from the sensor:

 We will use Green, Yellow, Red leds and buzzer to signal distance of object as follows:
  * Light the GREEN LED if the object is greater than 100cm away from sensor
- * Light the YELLOW LED if the object is btween 70cm and  100cm away from sensor
+ * Light the YELLOW LED if the object is between 70cm and  100cm away from sensor
  * Light the RED LED if the object is less than 70cm away from the sensor and sound the buzzer